tokoth/tokoth/README.md

 - 🌱 I’m currently learning **Python Data Analytics and Visualization.**

-- 👯 I’m looking to collaborate on **projects that work with free and open source data and solutions.**
+- 👯 I’m looking to collaborate on **projects that work with open source data and solutions.**

 - 🤝 I’m looking for help with **levelling up as a GIS and Data analyst developer.**